maemo-leste/maemo-user-guide/source/chapters/clock-n-alarms.rst

 The alarm tone option is read-only here, so it cannot be modified.

-To change the alarm tone, go to :ref:`Alarm settings` in the app menu.
+To change the alarm tone, go to :ref:`Alarm settings` in the :ref:`In-app menu`.

 Tap on *Save* to save the alarm.